 Another significant advantage is the playback feature.
 MIDI keyboards allow you to record your sessions and listen to them back immediately.
 This feature can be incredibly valuable for self-assessment and understanding where you need improvement.
 Listening to your own playing helps you appreciate the nuances and work on areas that require more practice.

-Investing in a traditional piano can be expensive, often costing thousands of dollars.
+Investing in a traditional piano can be expensive, often costing thousands of dollars just to get started playing the piano.
 In contrast, MIDI keyboards are generally more affordable, making them a cost-effective option for beginners.
 This lower entry cost means that more people can afford to start learning piano without a significant financial commitment.

-For those who are just starting their musical journey, MIDI keyboards offer an easy entry point.
+For those who are just starting their musical journey to becoming a piano player, MIDI keyboards offer an easy entry point.
 With Melodics, your MIDI keyboard can be used to follow step-by-step lessons and guided tutorials.
 Breaking the journey down with our guided path can make the initial stages of learning piano way less daunting and a whole lot more enjoyable.
 We'll begin with basic concepts and techniques and move on to more complicated challenges when you're ready.

-MIDI keyboards aren't just limited to learning.
+MIDI keyboards aren't just limited to learning and piano isn’t just limited to music theory savants.
 They also open up a world of music production possibilities.
 You can experiment with different sounds, create your compositions, and blend various instruments.
 This versatility makes MIDI keyboards an excellent choice for those looking to expand their musical horizons.

 Traditional pianos are large, heavy, and not exactly portable.
 MIDI keyboards, on the other hand, are lightweight and compact.
 This portability allows you to practice wherever and whenever you want.
 Whether you're traveling or simply need to move your practice space, a MIDI keyboard makes it easy.

-Living in a small apartment or a shared space can make it challenging to accommodate a full-sized piano.
-MIDI keyboards offer a space-saving alternative, fitting comfortably in tight spaces without compromising on functionality.
+Living in a small apartment or a shared space can make it challenging to accommodate a full-sized piano or even a full 88 key keyboard.
+However, MIDI keyboards and digital pianos offer an abundance of sizes providing space-saving alternatives, fitting comfortably in tight spaces without compromising on functionality.
 This convenience means you can have a practice space even in the smallest of rooms.

 One of the main drawbacks of MIDI keyboards is that they don't have built-in sound.
 To produce sound, you need to connect them to a computer and use Digital Audio Workstation (DAW) software.
 This additional setup can be a hurdle, especially if you're not tech-savvy or don't want to invest in extra equipment.